takemeoutskibidi/ByteCrypt/README.md

 Jlaive/Crybat: @ch2sh - Original Jlaive Repository couldn't have been done with out you.

-ByteCrypt: @therealcoderm - New Modifications such as AMSI Bypass, Runtime Bypasses, API Unhooking and more.
+Phantom V2: @therealcoderm - New Modifications such as AMSI Bypass, Runtime Bypasses, API Unhooking and more.

 # Disclaimer
 This project was made for educational purposes only.
 I am not responsible if you choose to use this illegally/maliciously, it is yet again not guaranteed .NET/Native files are to work.